- San Francisco

-Previously, David was CEO and co-founder of Bump Technologies, which he created along with Andy Huibers and Jake Mintz in the fall of 2008.
+Previously, David was CEO and co-founder of Bump.
 Bump let users physically bump mobile phones together to exchange contact information, photos and more.
 Bump was one of the most-popular apps of all time, with more than 150M downloads worldwide.
 Bump was funded by YC, SV Angel / Ron Conway, Sequoia, Ram Shriram, and a16z and was acquired by Google in September 2013. http://bu.mp

-Previously, David served as a technologist and algorithm designer at Texas Instruments, where he helped develop digital display devices for projectors and large-screen televisions.
+Previously, David designed algorithms at Texas Instruments, where he helped develop digital display devices for projectors and large-screen televisions.

 Prior to TI, David taught robotic vehicles to see, learn, and drive themselves while a research assistant in the Stanford Artificial Intelligence Lab under Sebastian Thrun and the Graphics Lab under Marc Levoy.

 David holds a masters in EE/CS from Stanford and an undergraduate degree in EE/CS from Princeton, where he also pitched on the baseball team.